chiemelaonu/final-project-chiemelaonu/README.md

 This project is intended to explore patterns in Netflix’s catalog by focusing on questions such as which genres appear most often, how the number of added titles has changed over time, and how movies and TV shows differ in frequency.

 ## What is in the Repo
 The repository will have 3 scripts, which will include the initial loading in of data and cleaning the data, the univariate analysis, and the multivariate analysis.
-The scripts will be organized with comments to understand my thought processes.
+Additionally, there are the presentation QMD and HTML files and subfolders holding the data and data memo.

 ### Subfolders
 - [`data`](data): contains the data for this project